- To view the lists of projects from University College London and HKU, please scroll down to the “Applications” section.

 - Summer research for six weeks in your first summer (June to August): You will undertake a research work at HKU or at one of the university partners based on an existing project or self-initiated one at your own choice.

-- An immersive leadership-in-action experience for four to six weeks (June to August) in your second summer:
+- An immersive leadership-in-action experience for six weeks (June to August) in your second summer:

 - Participate in a leadership programme recommended by the Laidlaw Foundation (https://laidlawscholars.network/posts/2021-central-projects)